 As we do with most of our fictional/famous family trees, we started out by creating a family tree at Ancestry.com.
 Very little differs between the actual family shown in our tree versus that shown in the show.
-The most notable exception is the lack of King George V and Prince Edward, who are simply missing because they were not alive during the years that have been shown on the series, to date.
+The most notable exception is the lack of King George V and Prince Edward, who are simply missing because they were not alive during the show’s first two seasons.

 The scene in The Crown where Venetia is reading to Winston from outside the door whilst he takes a bath is actually based on reality, though he likely didn’t splash large amounts of water out of the tub at them in an effort to make them read louder.
 It is suspected that the main role of the Venetia Scott in the story is to add a sense of tragedy to The Great London Smog.

-The Crown frequently centers around insecurities that Prince Phillip has once his wife became Queen.
+The Crown‘s first two seasons frequently address insecurities that Prince Phillip has once his wife became Queen.
 It is likely true that Prince Phillip did have many struggles adjusting to his new role.
 He had to give up his career in the military, and found himself outranked by his wife in a time when women occupied fairly limited roles in society.

 As far as the storyline involving Prince Phillip’s near refusal to kneel before the queen at her Coronation, this is almost certainly not factual.
-While he was unhappy about having to leave his position in the Navy, Phillip was already a member of the Greek Royal Family before he married Elizabeth in 1947, well accustomed to the royal traditions, and therefore would have understood what was expected from him in this role.
+While he was unhappy about having to leave his position in the Navy, Phillip was already a member of the Greek royal family before he married Elizabeth in 1947.
+He was well accustomed to royal traditions, and therefore would have understood what was expected from him in this role.